taktsun/ED_ERV/README.md

  5. Run 4 R scripts to reproduce the results.
 Start new R session (Ctrl+Shift+F10 in Windows) and clear all environment variables before you run each R script.

-	- prepare_data.R -> that was quite slow, mostly due to zero_variance code
+	- prepare_data.R
-	- desstat&MCFA.R -> Added new MCFA models, because the model fit did not look super good the the within-level for dataset 3, 4 and 5.
-Modification indices suggested that including correlations between residual variances of like items should help and it did.
+	- desstat&MCFA.R
-	- megaanalysis.R -> works, see comments
+	- megaanalysis.R
-	- poweranalysis.R -> works, see comments
+	- poweranalysis.R

 *PLUS, SHOULDNT WE ALSO ADD THAT THEY CAN THEN RUN THE MANUSCRIPT RMD FILE TO KNIT THE MANUSCRIPT?*
 *Plus, we need to add information about the data.*